lucasvegi/Elixir-Refactorings/README.md

   end
   ```

   Note that in this example, we performed a composite refactoring.
-In order to facilitate the replacement of the nested conditional command within the `case`, we also performed the [Merge expressions](#merge-expressions) refactoring to create the local variable `strip_bom?`.
+In order to facilitate the replacement of the nested conditional command within the `case`, we also performed the [Extract expressions](#extract-expressions) refactoring to create the local variable `strip_bom?`.

   This example is based on an original code by Andrea Leopardi.
 Source: [link](https://github.com/elixir-lang/elixir/pull/5702)